 The survey was conducted in 2012 for the first time by the Reuters Institute for the Study of Journalism, located in Oxford.

-In 2018, participants were simultaneously questioned in Argentinien, Australia, Austria, Belgium, Brasil, Bulgaria, Canada, Chile, Croatia, the Czech Republic, Denmark, Finnland, France, Germany, Greece, Hongkong, Irland, Italy, Japan, Malaysia, Mexiko, the Netherlands, Norway, Poland, Portugal, Rumania, Sweden, Switzerland, Singapur, Slowakia, Spain, South Korea, Taiwan, Turkey, Ungary, the UK and in den USA.
+In 2019, participants were simultaneously questioned in Argentinien, Australia, Austria, Belgium, Brasil (urban regions), Bulgaria (urban regions), Canada, Chile, Croatia, the Czech Republic, Denmark, Finnland, France, Germany, Greece, Hongkong, Irland, Italy, Japan, Malaysia (urban regions), Mexiko (urban regions), the Netherlands, Norway, Poland, Portugal, Rumania, Sweden, Switzerland, Singapur, Slowakia, Spain, South Africa (urban regions), South Korea, Taiwan, Turkey (urban regions), Ungary, the UK and in den USA.
 In this way, the study is able to not only identify general trends, but also national characteristics.

 Since 2013, the Hans-Bredow-Institut has been the collaborating partner responsible for the German contribution.
-The findings of each year for Germany are documented in the series “Working Papers of the Hans-Bredow-Institut” [Arbeitspapiere des Hans-Bredow-Instituts].
+The findings of each year for Germany are documented in the series “Working Papers of the HBI